Shadow Dancing (song): Release

 According to Billboard's Book Of Number One Hits, Gibb became the first solo artist in the history of the U.S. pop charts to have his first three singles hit the number-one spot.
 It remained in the top spot for seven straight weeks from 17 June to 29 July 1978, keeping "Baker Street" by Gerry Rafferty from reaching the top spot.
 On 5 August it was replaced by The Rolling Stones with their hit "Miss You."
 Additionally, "Shadow Dancing" was listed by Billboard as being the number one single of 1978.
 The song peaked at number eleven on the soul chart and sold 2.5 million copies in the United States alone.
 Cash Box particularly praised the "solid arrangement of strings, horns, [and] disco-funk guitar work."
-Record World predicted that "this rather hushed dance record should be [Gibbs'] third straight hit."
+Record World predicted that "this rather hushed dance record should be [Gibb's] third straight hit."

 The single had three different B-sides.
 The US version's "Let It Be Me" and the European version's "Too Many Looks In Your Eyes" were both from Gibb's previous album Flowing Rivers, while the Italian release featured "Fool for a Night" from the Shadow Dancing album.

 In July that year, Gibb performed "Shadow Dancing" at the Jai-Alai Fronton Studios in Miami, when Barry, Robin and Maurice unexpectedly joined him on stage, and sang this song with him.
 It was the first time that all four brothers performed together in concert.